Get buttery, fluffy gluten-free biscuits with a tender crumb in under an hour! Best of all, no cutting or rolling required!

 Instructions

-- In a medium bowl, mix together the gluten-free flour, sugar, baking powder, baking soda and salt.
+- In a medium bowl, whisk together the gluten-free flour, baking powder, sugar, baking soda and salt.

-- Pour biscuit dough into the baking pan on top of the melted butter.
+- Scoop the biscuit dough into the prepared pan.
 Using wet hands, spread the dough into an even layer.
-Some butter will run over the top of the dough which is totally normal.

-- Let the biscuits cool for 10 minutes before serving.
-Serve warm and enjoy!
+- Bake for 25-30 minutes, until golden brown.
+Let the biscuits cool for 10 minutes before serving.

 Notes